 Mixes audio from multicast and SIP streams and broadcasts the mixed audio to other multicast and SIP streams.

-Supports Talker ID between multicast and SIP endpoints including P25 and other signaling supported through serially controlled donor radios.
+Supports Talker ID between multicast and SIP endpoints, including Project 25 (P25) and other signaling supported through serially controlled donor radios.

 Dispatch from IP SIP endpoints